ecadlabs/taquito/README.md

 * Well maintained and tested against all current, and anticipated Tezos protocols
 * Portable, does not rely on any "stack" by default, except for the canonical Tezos RPC node
 * Nightly and Continuous integration tests against official Tezos RPC nodes
-* dApp development uses cases a first class concern, empowering new developers to get results quickly
+* dApp development uses cases a first-class concern, empowering new developers to get results quickly
 * No dependencies on the Tezos RPC node for generating operations (Ex: not dependant on “forge” RPC method).
 * Well documented API using [TypeDoc](https://ecadlabs.github.io/tezos-ts/typedoc)
-* Set of ready made React components for common use-cases, with a [Demo Gallery](https://ecadlabs.github.io/tezos-ts/react-storybook/)
+* Set of ready-made React components for common use-cases, with a [Demo Gallery](https://ecadlabs.github.io/tezos-ts/react-storybook/)
 * Regular versioned releases, published to npmjs.org, with a published version strategy
-* Participation in the [CII Best Practices](https://bestpractices.coreinfrastructure.org) program and all requirements entailed there in
+* Participation in the [CII Best Practices](https://bestpractices.coreinfrastructure.org) program and all requirements entailed therein
 * Portable - This library has minimum dependencies, making it usable in any js project on the front or back end.
 * Compact - avoid bloat and keep compiled asset size low
 * Portable, allowing wallet, dApp, or backend developers to start using the library quickly.

 ## Project Organization

 `tezos-ts` is organized as a mono repository from which several npm packages are built and published.
-Packages are in the `packages/` directory, each one with its own README.
+Packages are in the `packages/` directory, each one with its a README file.

-Each package is published to npmjs.org under the `@tezos-ts` handle.
+We publish gpg signed packages to npmjs.org under the `@tezos-ts` handle.

 | Package                                                           |                        Responsibility                         |
 | ----------------------------------------------------------------- | ------------------------------------------------------------- |